- We strive to provide complete care for our patients. Learn more about all the services we provide.

 While contact lenses can be a great alternative for those who do not want to wear glasses full or part time, it is important to keep in mind that although you may be a candidate for contact lenses, they may not be the answer for your visual needs.
 After giving it a shot if you determine that contact lenses will not work for you, remember that Dr. Neff has already performed the contact lens services so the contact lens evaluation cannot be refunded.

 It is difficult to determine the cost of your evaluation until Dr. Neff has seen you.
 The prices for most disposable contact lens evaluations range from $60 to $100.
-RGP (Rigid Gas Permiable), medically necessary fits, and CRT (Corneal Refractive Therapy) cost much more.
+RGP (Rigid Gas Permiable), medically necessary fits, and Ortho-K (CRT) cost much more.

 Most insurances consider the wearing of contact lenses a luxury, not a necessity, and therefore cover little when it comes to contact lens fittings.
 Due to certain eye conditions such as keratoconus, your contact lens may be considered medically necessary.
 Those contacts and fittings often fall into a different category of insurance and may be covered differently by your insurance.